Skip to main content

 Rule 5160-35-01 | Definitions.

-(A) For the purposes of Chapter 5160-35 of the Administrative Code, the following terms are defined as:
+(A) For the purposes of Chapter 5160-35 of the Administrative Code, the following terms are defined.

-(1) At the direction of: communication of a plan of care to a licensed practical nurse by a licensed physician or registered nurse who is acting within the scope of his or her practice under Ohio law for the provision of nursing services by the licensed practical nurse.
+(1) At the direction of: the communication of a practitioner plan of care to a licensed practical nurse as defined in Chapter 4723. of the Revised Code by a physician as defined in Chapter 4731. of the Revised Codeor a registered nurse as defined in Chapter 4723. of the Revised Code who is acting within the scope of his or her practice under Ohio law for the provision of nursing services by the licensed practical nurse as defined in Chapter 4723. of the Revised Code.

-(2) Clinical setting: for the purpose of counseling and social work roles, a location in the school, or a location for which the medicaid school program provider has contracted for the delivery of services, where the child's confidentiality can be maintained when a service is being rendered.
+(2) Clinical setting: for the purpose of counseling and social work roles, a location in the school, or a location for which the medicaid school program provider has contracted for the delivery of services, where the eligible child's privacy can be maintained when a service is being rendered.

 (3) Community school: a public school, independent of any school district, established in accordance with Chapter 3314. of the Revised Code that is part of the state's program of education.